Toxic Release Inventory (TRI) Program

 TRI Reporting, as laid out in the Federal EPCRA regulations (Emergency Planning and Cleanup Responsibility Act, otherwise known as SARA – the Superfund Amendments and Reauthorization Act), Section 313, require annual tox report of toxic chemicals and their releases to the environment be made to the Federal government and also to State and local agencies.
 It is important to note that TRI Reporting is different reporting than SARA Tier II Reporting, with different chemicals, reporting criteria, deadlines, tri reporting guidance, and reporting processes.
 Doing TRI Reporting does not eliminate the need for other reporting.
 And, failure to perform this required annual TRI Reporting may carry significant penalties.

-Let RSB Engineers help you comply with these requirement.
+- Let RSB Engineers help you comply with these requirement.
 We are certified Professional Engineers.
-If you desire to meet and discuss more about how we can help or you want to receive a proposal, please do not hesitate to contact me at 1-800-304-6517, or by email to email@example.com.
+If you desire to meet and discuss more about how we can help or you want to receive a proposal, please do not hesitate to contact me at 1-800-304-6517, or request a quote online.